noddde

 }),

-Promise<View>when they need to perform asynchronous work. - Receive full events -- Unlike aggregate apply handlers that receive just the payload, projection reducers receive the complete event object (with
+• Receive full events -- Unlike aggregate evolve handlers that receive just the payload, projection reducers receive the complete event object (with name and payload).

 A map of per-event functions has two advantages over a single (view, event) => view function: